There’s nothing better than a well-seasoned piece of beef. Use this beef rub recipe for all of your cuts of beef. It’s a game-changer!

 - Gather the Ingredients: It’s a lot easier to gather all the ingredients before you start mixing.
 This way, everything gets included, and you know ahead of time if you have the herbs and spices you need.

-- Measure: Measure the ingredients into separate prep bowls or in separated piles in a bowl or on a plate.
-If you measure incorrectly, you can fix your mistake easily.
+- Measure: Measure the ingredients into separate prep bowls or in separate piles in a bowl or on a plate.
+If you measure incorrectly, you can fix your mistake quickly.

-- Mix: Add all spices together in a bowl and combine with a whisk.
+- Mix: Add all spices to a bowl and combine with a whisk.
 Add the rub to a glass jar and seal tightly with a lid.
 Shake well before using.